airbnb/streamalert/.github/CONTRIBUTING.rst

 In your pull request body, use the following template::

-  to @airbnb/streamalert-maintainers
+  to: @airbnb/streamalert-maintainers

   size: small|medium|large
-  resolves: #1              # only add this if there's a relevant open issue related to this PR
+  resolves #1              # only add this if there's a relevant open issue related to this PR

   * summary of changes 1
   * summary of changes 2